idvorkin/idvorkin.github.io/_d/ai-testing.md

 Here's an example, where I use multiple LLMs to generate output and just keep both.

-For example here's the explanation of [My commit that does this](https://github.com/idvorkin/nlp/commit/674e73c6729cedc9a07cdad326c67ef8976601db)
+For example, here's the explanation of [My commit that does this](https://github.com/idvorkin/nlp/commit/674e73c6729cedc9a07cdad326c67ef8976601db).

 Notice that Claude does a better job getting the gist of it.